Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Discussion

+Fisher \cite{fisher1930} introduced modern genetic theory in large part motivated by the need to describe the existence of biodiversity.
+However, the expressions he described which apply in panmictic populations and mean-field treatments lead to a population genetics that rapidly converges to homogeneous populations.
+Spatial extents and their violation of the mean-field approximations are a key to biodiversity in nature.
+Their proper theoretical treatment will be a large step forward for evolutionary biology.

+Most laboratory experiments, guided by traditional evolutionary thinking, have used well-mixed populations.
+The results obtained are consistent with theoretical analysis precisely because the conditions are consistent with those assumptions.
+Such experiments do not provide insight into the role of spatial extent and the implications for real-world biological populations.
+A growing number of experiments today are going beyond such conditions and, as is to be expected, are obtaining quite different results~\cite{kerr2006, xavier2007, davis2008, ponciano2009, heilmann2010, goenci2010, salkeld2010, reigada2012, wodarz2012, allen2013}.

-Our analysis of transplanting organisms can be considered parallel to real world concerns and manifest effects of invasive species \cite{strayer2006, rauch2006}.
-These are among the well-established examples of situations in which spatial extent influences evolutionary dynamics \cite{tgoei2000, ponciano2009, aguiar2009, goenci2010, aguiar2011}.
-Identifying specific implications of the issues explored in this paper for particular biological systems \cite{kerr2006, xavier2007, davis2008, ponciano2009, heilmann2010, goenci2010, salkeld2010, reigada2012} requires field and laboratory work.
+Mean-field models are often helpful as a first step towards understanding the behavior of systems, but we cannot trust them to provide a complete story, and we should not let mean-field thinking furnish all the concepts we use to reason about evolutionary dynamics.
+Our analysis of transplanting organisms can be considered parallel to real world concerns and manifest effects of invasive species introduced by human activity and the impact of shipping and air transportation on pathogen evolution~\cite{strayer2006, rauch2006}.
+These are among the well-established examples of situations in which spatial extent influences evolutionary dynamics~\cite{tgoei2000, ponciano2009, aguiar2009, goenci2010, aguiar2011, martins2013, vandyken2013, baptestini2013}.
+Identifying specific implications of the issues explored in this paper for particular biological systems~\cite{kerr2006, xavier2007, davis2008, ponciano2009, heilmann2010, goenci2010, salkeld2010, reigada2012, wodarz2012, allen2013} requires field and laboratory work, as well as theoretical insight to guide the questions that are being asked.